kreauniv/comp308/_sources/dispatch.rst.txt

 -------------------------------

 The ``Self`` language pioneered the idea of a prototype based object system.
-Although historically this came after the class based system introduced by ``Smalltalk`` as a response to the problem of prematurely having to determine an application's architecture based on "classes" that aren't necessary known up front and will be discovered along the way.
+Historically, this came after the class based system adopted by ``Smalltalk``, as a response to the problem of having to determine an application's architecture based on "classes" that aren't necessary known up front and will be discovered along the way.
 In other words, the prototype based system was seen as a way to **evolve** software as requirements come in during its development.
 The object system in ``JavaScript`` is based on these ideas developed in ``Self``.

 So, what is an "object" in such a system in the first place?
 In such a prototype based system, an object is simply a collection of named properties